A Guide to Apoptosis

-Pro-apoptotic and anti-apoptotic members of the Bcl-2 family of proteins mediate apoptosis by regulating mitochondrial outer membrane permeabilisation (MOMP) (Green et al., 2004).
+MOMP stands for mitochondrial outer membrane permeabilisation.
+The process of apoptosis is mediated through the regulation of MOMP by pro-apoptotic and anti-apoptotic members of the Bcl-2 family of proteins (Green et al., 2004).
 MOMP is the point of no return where cells become irreversibly committed to cell death (Tait et al., 2010), and causes release of apoptogenic proteins such as cytochrome C, endoG, Smac/DIABLO, AIF-1, and Omi/HtrA2 from the intermembrane space into the cytoplasm.

 Cytochrome C release into the cytoplasmic compartment leads to its interaction with Apaf-1, allowing the cleavage of procaspase-9, the formation of the Apaf-1/caspase-9 apoptosome complex, and the subsequent activation of effector caspases (Li et al., 1997; Zou et al., 1999).
 The fate of the cell is ultimately thought to be determined by the relative abundance and activity of the opposing Bcl-2 proteins.

 Bcl-2 Family Proteins and Cell Death Regulation